Jagrutiii05/Bank-API-Server/README.md

 The app uses the FastAPI framework for the backend and SQLAlchemy for database management.

 ## Features

-- List the key features of your project.
-- For example:
   - **GET /banks**: Fetches a list of all banks.
   - **GET /branches/{ifsc}**: Fetches branch details using the IFSC code.